-4. Select resources a tag to be applied to and click TAG AWS EC2 INSTANCES.
+4. Select AWS EC2 instances a tag to be applied to, and proceed by clicking TAG AWS EC2 INSTANCES.

 5. Review the existing tags.
 Click + ADD TAG to apply a new tag.

-New tags and their values will immediately appear in your AWS Console.
+New tags and their values will appear in your AWS Console.

 СaTags are Cloudaware-specific fields used for parsing row tag data that is received from cloud providers.
 CaTags for AWS, Azure, Google and vCenter related objects can be created in Cloudaware Tag Analyzer.

 Cloudaware has a concept of Fuzzy and Exact caTags that serve to define fields with tags written in different ways.
 For example, if tags 'env', 'environment' and 'Environment' are applied and considered to mean the same based on your organization tagging policy, create a fuzzy caTag to unite their values under one tag 'Environment'.
 However, If tags 'environment' and 'Environment' must be treated as separate entities, create Exact caTag:

 If you would like to create caTags on objects that are not currently supported in Tag Analyzer or custom objects, follow these steps:

 1. Log into your Cloudaware account.
 Select Setup in the main menu under your username.